Primary biliary cholangitis: Cholestasis

-Medical therapy of PBC targets disease progression and symptom control.
+Medical therapy of PBC primarily targets disease progression and symptom control.
 The first-line treatment for PBC is ursodeoxycholic acid (UDCA).
-UDCA has been the only drug available for two decades and more recently obeticholic acid (OCA), a semi-synthetic hydrophobic bile acid analogue, has been licensed in patients failing UDCA response or intolerant to UDCA.
+UDCA has been the only drug available for two decades and more recently obeticholic acid (OCA), a semi-synthetic hydrophobic bile acid analogue, has been licensed as a second-line option for patients with inadequate UDCA response or who are intolerant to UDCA.
 Several other agents have been studied, including immunosuppressants, but robust evidence of benefit is lacking.

 UDCA improves liver enzyme levels, slows down histological progression, and improves liver transplant-free survival.
 UDCA also reduces the need for liver transplantation.
 UDCA should be taken at a dose of 13 to 15 mg per kg of body weight per day, usually in two divided doses each day.
 Liver chemistries usually improve within a few weeks of starting UDCA, and 90% of any benefit is observed after 6–9 months of therapy.
 Liver chemistries should be re-evaluated after 1 year of treatment.
 UDCA is usually continued lifelong.
 Up to 40% of people do not respond to treatment with UDCA.
 Patients with PBC who have an inadequate response to UDCA or those few (less than 3%) who are intolerant to UDCA are candidates for second-line therapies.

+Alternative therapies

+The initial treatment for PBC is almost always ursodeoxycholic acid, but some patients may need alternative or additional medications for managing their cholestasis.
+For these patients, options include obeticholic acid, the PPAR agonists elafibranor and seladelpar, and the off-label use of fibrates.